 This post probably contains affiliate links.
 That means if you buy something using one of my links I may receive a small commission – at no additional cost to you!
 How cool is that?
 It’s kind of boring, but feel free to read my full disclosure if you want more info.

-Some she still worked up through 18 months, and others she lost interest in as she got older.
-If you have an older toddler, check out these posts:
+Some of the toys on this list she loved well into toddlerhood, through 18 months, and others she lost interest in as she got older.
+However, if you have an older toddler, we’ve got you covered.
+Check out these posts:

 This rattle provides extra sensory stimulation!
 It changes colors when shaken and there is even a mirror on the bottom for baby to find herself!
 We had two rattles and this was by far the favorite.